Managing Asbestos in the Workplace

 Take a precautionary approach and report in the following situations when work is carried out without suitable controls, or where those controls fail.
 What must be reported:

-• The use of power tools (to drill, cut, etc.) on most asbestos containing materials (ACMs);
+• The use of power tools (to drill, cut, etc.) on most asbestos containing materials (ACMs).

-• any work that leads to physical disturbance (knocking, breaking, smashing) of an ACM that should only be handled by a licensed contractor such as a sprayed coating, lagging, asbestos insulating board (AIB);
+• Any work that leads to physical disturbance (knocking, breaking, smashing) of an ACM that should only be handled by a licensed contractor such as a sprayed coating, lagging, asbestos insulating board (AIB); the manual cutting or drilling of AIB.

-• any work involving aggressive physical disturbance of asbestos cement such as breaking or smashing.
+• Any work involving aggressive physical disturbance of asbestos cement such as breaking or smashing.

 Review any incident to help prevent a recurrence and update your asbestos register.
 If a worker / employee may have become contaminated then make a note on their health record or personnel file.